fiskWasTaken/fisk.cc/content/who-is-alexandre-gagnon-mannco-store.md

 ![](/img/articles/acuata.com-now.png)

 Although the site is way older, Acuata has listed "Alexandre Gagnon" as the Director/Founder [since at least 2018](https://web.archive.org/web/20180412212144/https://acuata.com/).
-This overlaps the time in which Alex changed his identities.

 Also on the roster is: